Einstein (US-CERT program): EINSTEIN 1

+Around 2019, CISA expanded the system to include application layer information, such as HTTP URLs and SMTP headers..

-US-CERT may ask for additional information in order to find the cause of anomalies EINSTEIN finds.
-The results of US-CERT's analysis are then given to the agency for disposition.
+CISA may ask for additional information in order to find the cause of anomalies EINSTEIN finds.
+The results of CISA's analysis are then given to the agency for disposition.

 EINSTEIN 2

-During EINSTEIN 1, it was determined that the civilian agencies did not know the entirety of what their registered IPv4 space included.
-This was obviously a security concern.
-Once an Agency's IPv4 space was validated, it was immediately clear that the Agency had more external Internet Connections or Gateways than could be reasonably instrumented and protected.
-This gave birth to the OMB's TIC, Trusted Internet Connections" Initiative.

-Three constraints on EINSTEIN that the DHS is trying to address are the large number of access points to U.S. agencies, the low number of agencies participating, and the program's "backward-looking architecture".
-An OMB "Trusted Internet Connections" initiative was expected to reduce the government's 4,300 access points to 50 or fewer by June 2008.
-After agencies reduced access points by over 60% and requested more than their target, OMB reset their goal to the latter part of 2009 with the number to be determined.
-A new version of EINSTEIN was planned to "collect network traffic flow data in real time and also analyze the content of some communications, looking for malicious code, for example in e-mail attachments."
-The expansion is known to be one of at least nine measures to protect federal networks.

-The new version, called EINSTEIN 2, will have a "system to automatically detect malicious network activity, creating alerts when it is triggered".
-EINSTEIN 2 will use "the minimal amount" necessary of predefined attack signatures which will come from internal, commercial and public sources.
+EINSTEIN 2 was deployed in 2008 and "identifies malicious or potentially harmful computer network activity in federal government network traffic based on specific known signatures" and generates around 30,000 alerts a day.

 The EINSTEIN 2 sensor monitors each participating agency's Internet access point, "not strictly...limited to" Trusted Internet Connections, using both commercial and government-developed software.
 EINSTEIN could be enhanced to create an early warning system to predict intrusions.

-US-CERT may share EINSTEIN 2 information with "federal executive agencies" according to "written standard operating procedures" and only "in a summary form".
-Because US-CERT has no intelligence or law enforcement mission it will notify and provide contact information to "law enforcement, intelligence, and other agencies" when an event occurs that falls under their responsibility.
+CISA may share EINSTEIN 2 information with "federal executive agencies" according to "written standard operating procedures".
+CISA has no intelligence or law enforcement mission but will notify and provide contact information to "law enforcement, intelligence, and other agencies" when an event occurs that falls under their responsibility.

 EINSTEIN 3

 Version 3.0 of EINSTEIN has been discussed to prevent attacks by "shoot[ing] down an attack before it hits its target."

-The NSA is moving forward to begin a program known as “EINSTEIN 3,” which will monitor “government computer traffic on private sector sites.”
-(AT&T is being considered as the first private sector site.)
-The program plan, which was devised under the Bush administration, is controversial, given the history of the NSA and the warrantless wiretapping scandal.
-Many DHS officials fear that the program should not move forward because of “uncertainty about whether private data can be shielded from unauthorized scrutiny.”
+Since 2010, The NSA was moving forward to begin a program known as “EINSTEIN 3,” which would monitor “government computer traffic on private sector sites.”
+(AT&T was being considered as the first private sector site.)
+The program plan, which was devised under the Bush administration, was controversial, given the history of the NSA and the warrantless wiretapping scandal.
+Many DHS officials feared that the program should not move forward because of “uncertainty about whether private data could be shielded from unauthorized scrutiny.”

-Some believe the program will invade the privacy of individuals too much.
+Some believed the program would invade the privacy of individuals too much.